fsdp15/CoorporateHelper/README.md

 * Home: show information about the currently logged-in user.
 * Expenses: submit a expense report to your manager.
 * Vacation: submit vacation requests to your manager.

-_Below there is a clear image used for telemetry.
-Please change "readme-template" to your sample name._

 <img src="https://pnptelemetry.azurewebsites.net/sp-dev-fx-webparts/samples/app-coorporatehelper-tab" />